Greg4cr/sbse-sigsoft-standard/README.md

 - [ ] Describe the search space  (e.g., constraints, independent variables choices) and explains why the optimization problem cannot be solved manually or through a brute force enumeration of all solutions within a reasonable timeframe<sup>[4](#footnote4)</sup>.
 - [ ] Use realistic and limited simplifications and constraints for the optimization problem.
 Simplifications and constraints must not reduce the search to one where all solutions could be enumerated through brute force.
-- [ ] Include a description of prior state of the art in this area, if it exists.
-If it does not, then this study must carefully motivate and define the problem tackled and the solution proposed.
+- [ ] Either include a description of prior state of the art in this area or carefully motivate and define the problem tackled and the solution proposed.
 - [ ] The algorithm underlying an approach (e.g., the numerical optimizer, the specific metaheuristic, the constraint solving method, etc ) should be justified and appropriate for the problem being optimized<sup>[5](#footnote5)</sup>.
 - [ ] Approaches must be compared to a justified and appropriate baseline.
 If the approach addresses a problem never tackled before, then it should be compared - at least - to random search.
 Otherwise, compare the proposed approach to the existing state of the art.
 - [ ] The solution formulation must be explicitly defined, including a description of what a solution represents (e.g., a test suite or test case in test generation), how a solution is represented (e.g., a tree or vector structure), and how solutions are manipulated by the evaluated approaches.